Tisha7353/You-Dont-Know-JS/objects-classes/ch1.md

 ### Concise Properties

-When defining an object literal, it's common to use a property name that's the same as an existing in-scope identifier that holds the value you want to assign.
+<mark>When defining an object literal, it's common to use a property name that's the same as an existing in-scope identifier that holds the value you want to assign.

 ```js
 coolFact = "the first person convicted of speeding was going 8 mph";